permitio/permit-mongodb-secure-rag/README.md

    **Steps**:

    - Click "Create Resource Instance".
-   - Set key to `engineering`, tenant to `default`, and add the attribute `name: "Engineering Department"`.
+   - Set the key to `engineering`, the tenant to `default`, and add the attribute name: "Engineering Department".
    - Repeat for `marketing` and `finance`.

 4. **Create Users**: